 Frank Sinatra Album

 The Album’s Title Refers to “Moonlight Sonata” by Ludwig Van Beethoven.

 In Moonlight Sinatra, each song's prevailing theme is the Moon, a perfect album to make love with Frank Sinatra.
 The album’s title refers to “Moonlight Sonata” by Ludwig van Beethoven.
-Riddle drives the music with lush, effervescent arrangements, creating a romantic tone and tasteful theme with every song having the word “moon” in its title.
+Riddle drives the music with lush, effervescent arrangements, creating a romantic tone and elegant theme, with every song having the word “moon” in its title.

-Although the concept is not strong enough to call the recordings a concept album, the title is apt, and Riddle creates a succession of charts that offer a warm and pleasant evening, including a variety of moods and tones.
+Although the concept is not strong enough to call the recordings a concept album, the title is apt.
+Riddle creates a succession of charts that offer a warm and pleasant evening, including various moods and tones.
 He forms soft Latin ballads playing rhythms while Sinatra gently sings a perfect blend of stretching each lyric with light touches.

 Moonlight Sinatra is considered a minor recording, yet many fans delight in the Sinatra and Riddle collaboration.
 Half of the recorded songs are associated with Bing Crosby, whom Sinatra idolized, thus turning the album into a casual tribute.

 Sinatra and Riddle chose some unfamiliar songs like “Reaching for the Moon” by Irving Berlin accompanied by a string bass.
 Burke included “The Moon Got in My Eyes,” “Oh, You Crazy Moon,” and the endless “Moonlight Becomes You.”
 A unique rendition of Tchaikovsky’s “Moon Love” uses Sinatra’s soft touch, yet the instrumentals are strong with refreshing strings.
 Moonlight Sinatra is worth owning for any Sinatra fan and is accessible through Complete Reprise Studio Recordings.